Kitware/CMake/Help/command/project.rst

 Variables corresponding to unspecified versions are set to the empty string (if policy :policy:`CMP0048` is set to ``NEW``).

-If optional ``DESCRIPTION`` is given, then additional :variable:`PROJECT_DESCRIPTION` variable will be set to its argument.
-The argument must be a string with short description of the project (only a few words).
+If the optional ``DESCRIPTION`` is given, then :variable:`PROJECT_DESCRIPTION` and :variable:`<PROJECT-NAME>_DESCRIPTION` will be set to its argument.
+The description is expected to be a relatively short string, usually no more than a few words.

 Optionally you can specify which languages your project supports.
 Example languages include ``C``, ``CXX`` (i.e.  C++), ``CUDA``,